Burning Sun scandal

 Legal proceedings for criminal investigations generated by the scandal continued into 2021.
-Although several police officers were disciplined for their actions involving the Burning Sun club, the two highest profile cases resulted in trial acquittals.
-Burning Sun's co-CEO, Lee Sung-hyun, testified that he had paid a former police officer Kang to cover for an underage clubgoer incident, but Kang's one-year prison sentence was overturned for lack of evidence that he had received the money.
-Also, a well publicized case involved a senior police official, Yoon Gyu-geun, who was arrested for allegations of bribery and mediating favors for the Burning Sun club, and others, which ended with an innocent verdict at his first trial.
-Among other verdicts, Burning Sun's co-CEO, Lee Moon-ho, was sentenced to a year in prison for habitual drug use, including ecstasy and ketamine in Gangnam clubs, and one of the club's promoters, MD Cho, four years and six months for drug use and smuggling.
-Due to public interest in the scandal, police conducted drug sweeps at entertainment venues that yielded hundreds of drug related arrests, a large percentage involving ecstasy and GHB, a common date rape drug; along with cases of sexual assault and rape, and the filming of illegal videos during drug use.

-Seungri's business associate, Yoo In-seok, admitted to providing their potential Japanese investors with prostitutes and received a suspended sentence of three years probation for that and an embezzlement charge.
-Seungri's entertainment agency head, Yang Hyun-suk, admitted to gambling and illegal money transactions in Las Vegas casinos and was sentenced to paying a fine at trial, along with three YG and YGX associates.
-Seungri's case concluded in January 2022, in a military appeals court, with a reduced prison sentence of one year and a half and a fine.
+Although several police officers were disciplined for their actions involving the Burning Sun club, the two highest-profile cases resulted in trial acquittals.
+Burning Sun's co-CEO, Lee Sung-hyun, testified that he had paid a former police officer named Kang to cover for an underage clubgoer incident.
+However, Kang's one-year prison sentence was overturned for lack of evidence.
+Also, a well-publicized case involved a senior police official, Yoon Gyu-geun, who was arrested for allegations of bribery and mediating favors for the Burning Sun club and others, which ended with an innocent verdict at his first trial.
+Among other verdicts, the club's co-CEO, Lee Moon-ho, was sentenced to a year in prison for habitual drug use, including ecstasy and ketamine in Gangnam clubs.
+One of the club's promoters, MD Cho, was sentenced to four years and six months for drug use and smuggling.
+Police conducted drug sweeps at entertainment venues that yielded hundreds of drug-related arrests, a large percentage involving ecstasy and GHB, a common date rape drug; along with cases of sexual assault and rape, and the filming of illegal videos during drug use.
+Seungri's business associate, Yoo In-seok, admitted to providing potential Japanese investors with prostitutes and received a suspended sentence of three years probation and an embezzlement charge.
+Seungri's entertainment agency head, Yang Hyun-suk, admitted to gambling and illegal money transactions in Las Vegas casinos and was sentenced to paying a fine, along with three YG and YGX associates.
+Seungri's case concluded in January 2022 in a military appeals court, with a reduced prison sentence of one year and a half and a fine.
 The nine charges included habitual gambling overseas and illegal money transactions, prostitution mediation and purchase, violence instigation, violation of the Specific Economic Crimes Act, embezzlement, sharing illicit photos, and a business operations violation.

+The club's scandal was heightened in the media, exacerbated by Seungri's wide popularity and his possible business connections to it.
+The allegations of sex crimes added to the country's "epidemic" of what is called molka, a Korean word for the online distribution of nonconsensual sex videos taken of women.
+The scandal became a hotly contested topic among various political parties, who argued over how to handle it.